vunguyenkhanh/vunguyenkhanh/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=vunguyenkhanh.vunguyenkhanh&style=flat-square&color=0088cc)

-I graduated with an engineering degree majoring in Information Technology Specialist 🎓 at Hanoi University of Science and Technology - Vietnam 🏛.
+I graduated with an engineering degree majoring in Information Technology 🎓 at Hanoi University of Science and Technology - Vietnam 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Web Development 🕸️.

 Like My Work?